msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 ## Display elements

-The visualisation and questions required in each stage of an application is defined in the application template with the following entities.
+The sections and questions required in each stage of an application is defined in the application template with the following entities.

 ### template